Fresh green and red serrano peppers with sliced pods and seeds on a prep board

 How to Grow Serrano Peppers

-Serranos are reliable producers that reward patient gardeners.
-Start seeds indoors 8–10 weeks before last frost — germination takes 10–21 days at soil temperatures around 80–85°F. For a complete walkthrough, the serrano growing guide covers soil prep through harvest.
+Serranos are reliable, high-yield producers that reward patient gardeners.
+Start seeds indoors 8-10 weeks before last frost - germination takes 10-21 days at soil temperatures around 80-85°F. The serrano growing guide covers soil prep through harvest.

-Transplant outdoors once nighttime temps stay above 55°F. Space plants 18–24 inches apart in full sun with well-draining soil amended with compost.
-They prefer consistent moisture but hate waterlogged roots.
+Transplant outdoors once nighttime temps stay above 55°F. Space plants 18-24 inches apart for good airflow.
+Like most C. annuum peppers, serranos want full sun and well-drained soil with a pH of 6.0-6.8.

 Fact-Checked & Expert Reviewed